 Why would I need loan or mortgage payment protection insurance?

 Think of it this way… you’ve been approved for a loan and then all of sudden something happens and you are no longer able to make your monthly payments.
-Instead of risking losing your new purchase or leaving your family with this additional debt, our loan and mortgage protection insurance (available through Valeyo) can help you make your monthly payments until you are able to do so again on your own.
+Instead of risking losing your new purchase or leaving your family with this additional debt, our loan and mortgage protection insurance can help you make your monthly payments until you are able to do so again on your own.

 What am I covered for and for how much?